satunr/COVID-19/README.md

 New York City dataset (NYC_dist_mob.xlsx) captures the mobility and COVID-19 data for the 5 boroughs of NYC.

-1. Mobility data (based on traffic volume counts collected by DOT for New York Metropolitan Transportation Council (NYMTC) [13]) shows the number of trips from one borough to another
+1. Mobility data (based on traffic volume counts collected by DOT for New York Metropolitan Transportation Council (NYMTC[13]) shows the number of trips from one borough to another

-2. COVID-19 data shows the number of COVID-19 infected and death for each borough [14]
+2. COVID-19 data shows the number of COVID-19 infected and death counts for each borough [14].

 References